CSpanias/SecHeaders/headers/x-xss-protection/README.md

 Keep-Alive: timeout=5
 ```

-2. If we now pass an XSS payload into the `name` parameter it should execute:
+Next, pass an XSS payload into the `name` parameter; the payload should execute:

 ![x-xss-protection-1a.png](images/x-xss-protection-1a.png)

 ![x-xss-protection-1b.png](images/x-xss-protection-1b.png)

-3. Add the `X-XSS-Protection` header, confirm that it is set, and try again.
+Add the `X-XSS-Protection` header, confirm that it is set, and try again.
 In modern browsers this header would be ignored and, thus, the XSS will still be executed:

 ```bash
 $ XXSP=1 node server.js